What Are The 5 Books Of Moses: Best Essential

 Who wrote Moses

 The book of Moses is the Prophet Joseph Smith’s inspired translation of selections from the writings of Moses.
-It comprised the words of God, which he spoke unto Moses (Moses 1:1) and commanded Moses to document (see Moses 1:40; 2:1).
+The words of God that he spoke to Moses (Moses 1:1) were included and Moses was instructed to record them (refer Moses 1:40; 2:1).

 But due to wickedness (Moses 1:23), lots of the words and plain and precious truths that he listed were obscured or misplaced and are consequently not preserved from the book of Genesis because it’s come to us (see Moses 1:41; 1 Nephi 13:26 28).